GFW Technical Review 04 – The West Chamber Project

 West Chamber includes a separate server-side plugin called CUI, named after Cui Yingying, the other protagonist in the same love story.
 CUI operates independently from ZHANG.

-CUI works by injecting two pairs of SYN/ACK and RST packets after receiving the initial SYN.
-The SYN/ACK contains an invalid acknowledgment number, and the RST contains an invalid sequence number.
-The client ignores all of these packets, but they thoroughly confuse GFW, rendering it unable to track the connection in either direction.
-Once again, this exploits GFW’s inability to accurately track sequence and acknowledgment numbers.
-After injecting these packets, the server sends the real SYN/ACK response and continues the connection undetected.
+CUI works by injecting two pairs of SYN/ACK and RST packets after the initial SYN.
+Each SYN/ACK carries an invalid acknowledgment number; each RST carries an invalid sequence number.
+The client ignores all of them, but they thoroughly confuse the GFW, leaving it unable to track the connection in either direction.
+Once again, this exploits the GFW’s inability to track sequence and acknowledgment numbers accurately.
+The server then sends the real SYN/ACK and continues the connection undetected.

 DNS Component

-To use this feature, users must first configure their DNS resolver to point to an overseas DNS server, since domestic servers contain poisoned records.
-As explained in Blog 01, GFW injects fake DNS responses that race ahead of legitimate responses from the actual DNS server.
-These fake responses have certain fingerprints that West Chamber exploits.
-In particular, the spoofed IP addresses that GFW generated came from a very limited set.
-West Chamber performs packet filtering based on these known fake IPs, allowing the client to discard GFW’s spoofed responses and use the legitimate ones.
+To use this feature, users must first point their DNS resolver at an overseas server, since domestic resolvers return poisoned records.
+As explained in Post 01, the GFW injects fake DNS responses that race ahead of the legitimate ones.
+Those fake responses have a useful fingerprint: the spoofed IP addresses come from a small, known set.
+West Chamber filters them out, leaving the client with the legitimate responses.

 Variants